Ask The Food Geek

 • 1 Tbs honey

-• 1 Tbs mustard
+• 1 Tbs Dijon mustard or stone ground

 Instructions

-• Heat oven to 425 degrees
+• Heat oven to 425℉

-• Cut ends off onions and peel them.
+• Onions: Cut ends off onions and peel them.
 Cut in half across the equator.
 Brush liberally with olive oil and place on roasting pan.

-• Separate cloves of garlic and brush with oil.
+• Garlic: Separate cloves of garlic and brush with oil.
 Leave the skin on (or they will burn).
 If you don't have the skin on, brush with oil then wrap in foil.
 Place on roasting pan.

 • Taste, add more garlic if you want, and season with salt and pepper.

 • Add a tablespoon of olive oil and/or vinegar to the blender to thin the dressing down (if you want it to be thinner).
-I use the 'sauce' recipe on salads without thinning it at all, but it is up to you.

 Nutrition